tomkom/pyGeoInfoVS/README.md

 # pyGeoInfoVS
 A Geographical information vizualization shootout: setting up a comparison of current python visualization options and allowing for their comparison.

+This shootout has been put up here by me (Martin Tomko, @dinomirMT, www.tomko.org)

 Work in progress, please contribute.

 ## Aims